 The Disney Princess Enchanted 10k will start Saturday, February 24, at 5:30 am.
 This race journeys through Epcot and the Epcot Resort area, including the Boardwalk.
 Note that the Boardwalk can be rather slippery early in the morning, so do be careful!
 This is also the beginning of the race weekend for those ladies participating in the Fairy Tale Challenge.
 The 10k is a great distance for those who want a step up from the 5k, but they may not be ready to tackle a half marathon.
 The popularity of the 10k race at Disney has skyrocketed.
 Typically, the 10k races are the first to sell out.
 There will be three water stops along the 10k course.

 2 – Disney’s Princess Half Marathon

-The half marathon course has a total of 9 water and Powerade stops located along the course every 1.5 miles.
+The half marathon course has a total of 9 water, and Powerade stops located along the route every 1.5 miles.
 There will be one food stop that gives out Sport Beans Energizing Jelly Beans at mile 8.3.
 If you want water on your own schedule or more fuel, you’ll need to bring your own with you.

 1 – Smile for the Camera!